stanistan/veun-http-demo/docs/internal/view/page/request_handler.go.md

 }
 ```

+### Nice defaults

-3. And if we get something to work with, we wrap with our page, and
+And if we get something to work with, we wrap with our page, and
 see check for that `DataMutator` hook.

 ```go